ceri-num/lct-data-science/01-intro/01-02-classification.md

 ## Classifier - Generate data

-#### generator: A module function returning a $2\times N$ numpy.array
+#### Beautiful Cloud - a 2-Dimension data Structure

 <div class="line">
 <div class="one2">

-We wan to generate a 2-dimension data-set around a given position.
+We wan to generate Clouds
+around a given position.

 _But_ the closest to the center the more probable.